KUNIHIRO / HIZEN / DAISHO / NTHK-NBTHK

 KUNIHIRO (国広), Shōhō (正保, 1644-1648), Hizen – “Hizen no Kuni-jū Kunihiro” (肥前国住国広), “Hizen no Kuni Saga-jū Kunihiro” (肥前国佐賀住国広), real name Hashimoto Rokurōzaemon (橋本六郎左衛門), oldest son of the 1st gen. Hirosada (広貞), his grandson, the second son of the 1st gen. Kanehiro (兼広), succeeded as 2nd gen. Hirosada (広貞), we know dated blades from the ́ei (寛永, 1624-1644) to the Manji era (万治, 1658-1661), he died according to tradition in the fourth year of Tenna (天和, 1684) at the age of 82, dense ko-itame, excellently tempered midareba with nie, such suguha, gunome-midare or notare, wazamono, chūjō-saku.

-You may prefer to call this a “pair” of Kunihiro blades.
+You decide if you wish call this a Daisho or simply a pair of swords.
 There are differing opinions on this as with most things in this hobby.
-Many feel if the koshirae are not matching they are not a daisho, or if the swords were not made together as a “daisho” then they are not a “true” daisho.
+Many feel if the koshirae are not matching they are not a daisho, or if the swords were not made together as a “daisho” and both papered on the same kanteisho, they are not a “true” daisho.

-Daisho literally means large and small or long and short.
+Daisho literally translates to large and small or long and short.
 It does not specify they the swords were made together as a pair.
 Originally, even Daisho koshirae did not specify the koshirae are identically matched.

 $10,500 plus S/H and any additional fees (PP, wire, etc)